SinomeM/shinyCNV/README.md

   1: <Anonymous>
 ```

-then it means there are nor CNVs in the selected locus with the current
+then it means there are no CNVs in the selected locus with the current
 filters set.
 If the SNPs and length filters results in an empty table,
 a message will appear in the middle of the plot.